-How Microsoft Copilot Transforms Knowledge Search in Web Portals
+How Copilot Agent Bots Improve Knowledge Search in Web Portals

 5 minutes reading time

-How Microsoft Copilot Transforms Knowledge Search in Web Portals
+How Copilot Agent Bots Improve Knowledge Search in Web Portals

 Does this sound familiar?
-A customer visits a web portal looking for information, but gets lost in a maze of pages and documentation.
+A customer visits a web portal seeking information, but gets lost in a maze of pages and documentation.

 With increased expectations for information accessibility and search efficiency, it’s no wonder that traditional search can lead to frustration.

-In this article, we’ll focus on how Copilot agents improves experiences by delivering concise responses.
+In this article, we’ll focus on how Copilot agents improve experiences by delivering concise responses.

 How it Works

-Your portal Copilot provides answers to any questions that are cross-referenced with your predefined knowledge resources.
+Copilot in your web portal can provide answers to any questions that are cross-referenced using your predefined knowledge resources.

-At ServerSys, one of our specialisations is developing integrated web portals.
-One of our solutions supports offshore sailing races.
+One of our client portals supports offshore sailing races.
 These events are governed by the official racing rules of sailing, which competitors frequently need to check.

-However, the rules are lengthy, with more than 150 pages of intricate definitions and appendices.
-We’ve simplified the experience to check interpretations by embedding a Copilot agent bot into an event portal, which is trained to respond to queries about these rules.
+However, the rules are long, running to more than 150 pages of intricate definitions and appendices.
+We’ve simplified the experience to check interpretations by embedding an agent bot into an event portal, which responds to queries about these rules.

 Copilot bot embedded within a portal showing a response that is grounded in the Racing Rules of Sailing to answer a natural language query.

-Copilot enables a query to be made intuitively using natural language.
-It then responds with contextual results from the official rules, without individuals needing to navigate the document.
+The Copilot agent bot understands the natural language and quickly responds with contextual results from the official rules, avoiding the need for people to navigate the rules document.

-In another scenario, Copilot interprets how the official rules may cover a situation where wildlife is a risk to competitors.
+In another scenario, the bot interprets how the official rules might apply in a situation where wildlife is a risk to competitors.

 Copilot chat bot in an event portal showing response to a competitor question.